 Start new plants

-Since plants grow in aeroponics system much faster than they do in soil, you will need to start new seedlings approximately every 8 weeks for fast growing plants like salad greens.
+Since plants grow in aeroponics system much faster than they do in soil, you will need to start new seedlings approximately every 8 weeks for fast growing plants like letuce.
 The hydroponic / aeroponic garden is a real green food machine, so keep on growing.